webcommercedesigns/proton.multi-list-picker/README.md

 Meanwhile, you can check out https://github.com/jasonmamy/cordova-wheel-selector-plugin which seems to be a maintained project with some of the same capabilities as this one.

+## Legacy Fork

+This is a legacy fork of a wonderful [Multi List Picker](https://github.com/mmnaseri/proton.multi-list-picker) that we needed to make compatible with a legacy AngularJS 1.2 application.

 ## Introduction

 The multi-list picker is a component that lets you pick a value